waal70/home-infra/README.md

 ## Role-pve:
 * Follows https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_12_Bookworm to install pve over the standard Debian install
 * Also sets root user password for initial login into web-interfaceset

+## Role samba-ad-dc:
+* Installs and configures Samba Active Directory Domain Controller
+* Options are primary or additional

 ## To use preseed:
 * Publish ./debian-preseed/ps.cfg on a webserver